 Can I delete my past conversations?

-You can delete individual conversations within your conversation history or delete your entire conversation history.
+Yes, you can delete individual conversations within your conversation history or delete your entire conversation history.

 Will my Copilot conversations become visible to other users?